Amirreza81/Machine-Learning/README.md

     - **Silhouette Method**: Optimal number of clusters is 2 based on the highest silhouette scores.
     - Silhouette method is preferred due to its deterministic nature and higher precision.

+    For reading the notebook you can see this [link](https://github.com/Amirreza81/Machine-Learning/blob/main/KMeans/kmeans.ipynb).

 * ## Bank Marketing Classification using PyTorch

     This notebook is focused on performing a classification task on a bank marketing dataset using PyTorch.
 Below is a summary of the key steps and components of the notebook.